-·All NSF grant awards
+·All National Science Foundation (NSF) grant awards

-The responsible and ethical conduct of research is critical for excellence, as well as maintaining the public trust in research, both for individual students, professors, and staff and for NKU as an institution.
+The responsible and ethical conduct of research is critical for excellence, as well as maintaining the public trust in research, both for individual students, professors and staff, and for NKU as an institution.
 Education in RCR is essential in the preparation of future researchers and scholars.
-As defined by the National Institutes of Health (NIH), research integrity is "the use of honest and verifiable methods in proposing, performing, and evaluating research and reporting research results with particular attention to adherence to rules, regulations, guidelines, and commonly accepted professional codes or norms."
+As defined by the National Institutes of Health (NIH), research integrity is "the use of honest and verifiable methods in proposing, performing and evaluating research, and reporting research results with particular attention to adherence to rules, regulations, guidelines and commonly accepted professional codes or norms."

-There are nine overarching RCR Categories:
+There are nine overarching RCR categories: